guoweier/GameHut/candycrush/tutorial/longvlog_candycrush.md

 *scene2: candy crush window123*
 First, let's take a look of my candy crush.

-There are 3 different windows in my tetris game:
+There are 3 different windows in my game:
 1. window1: start window.
 It contains welcome messages.
 2. window2: game playing window.
 It is the main platform of the game.
 The gameboard is on the right.
 On the left it is the scorebar, containing target candies and remaining moves.
 3. window3: gameover window.
 It displays message "YOU WIN" or "YOU LOSE", and asked if the player want to start again.